MEET BOB RAUBER

 Radar Meteorology: A First Course

 I maintain active programs in the fields of mesoscale meteorology, radar meteorology and precipitation physics.
-I currently have three research grants from the Natural Science Foundation and two from NASA.
+I currently have one research grants from the Natural Science Foundation and two from NASA.
 Much of my work involves collaborative efforts with other faculty members and scientists from other institutions.
 I love field research — there is nothing more exciting in atmospheric science than living through (and flying through!) the weather you ultimately study, especially when you are using the most sophisticated state-of-the-art instruments.
 Field campaigns lead to new discoveries, the most exciting aspect of science.

 Field campaigns I have been involved with in the 21st century include the Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms (IMPACTS, 2020-2022), the Cloud, Aerosol and Monsoon Processes Philippines Experiment (CAMP2EX, 2019), the Southern Ocean Clouds, Radiation, Aerosol Transport Experimental Study (SOCRATES), which took place over the Southern Ocean in the winter of 2017-18, the Seeded and Natural Orographic Wintertime Clouds: The Idaho Experiment (SNOWIE), which took place in the Payette Mountains of Idaho in the winter of 2016-17, the Plains Elevated Convection at Night (PECAN) experiment, which took place on the high plains of the U.S. in the summer of 2015, the Profiling of Winter Storms (PLOWS) experiment, which took place across the midwestern United States in the winters of 2008-09 and 2009-10, the Rain in Cumulus over the Ocean study (RICO), which was conducted in Antigua and Barbuda, two Caribbean islands in late 2004, and 2005, and the Bow Echo and Mesoscale Convective Vortex Experiment (BAMEX), which was held in the central United States in late Spring of 2003.